 Teleworking, also known as telecommuting, replaces travel to and from the worksite with telecommunications technologies.
 In addition to saving time and money for employees, teleworking can be an effective strategy for reducing drive-alone trips to and from the worksite.
-Teleworking is also known as a perk that many employees view as very valuable, which can help employers attract and retain the best employment talent and improve employee productivity.
+Teleworking is a perk that many employees consider very valuable, which can help employers attract and retain the best workforce and improve employee productivity (Per Global Workplace Analytics).